-In some locations, roof water can be managed by the PICP system if the system is designed to accommodate the additional water volume.
-When discharging roof water onto the PICP surface, the water is filtered the same as any direct rainfall, but the run-on area may be subject to accelerated clogging.
-Large roof drains may require flow dissipation to prevent washout of the jointing aggregates.
-When roof water is diverted into the subbase, FloGard +Plus® Downspout Filters can be used to pre-treat the roof water and a catch basin can be used to dissipate the energy of the falling water.
-Surface water can also be collected using FloGard +Plus® Catch Basin Insert Filters to pre-treat runoff that enters the catch basin.
-The illustration below depicts both scenarios.
+n aggregates.
+When roof water is diverted into the subbase, FloGard er +Plus® Downspout Filters can be used to pre-treat the roof water e and a catch basin can be used to dissipate the energy of the falling n water.
+Surface water can also be collected using FloGard +Plus® IS Catch Basin Insert Filters to pre-treat runoff that enters the catch g basin.
+The illustration below depicts both scenarios. sin ate Belgard ® Permeable Pavers lus® Cai er surfa tch Basin Insert ce drainage Perforated outlet pipe